-EARL: We don't like to really use the word symbolism.
-It's more that she gave voice to other people's desires, to make a difference.
-And that even when things were tough, you could keep fighting.
-And she was doing that and she was living that and she was showing that.
-It's kind of like she has become a little bit of a celebrity in some little ways.
+LORI EARL: We don't like to really use the word symbolism.
+It's more that she gave voice to other people's desires to make a difference, and that even when things were tough, you could keep fighting.
+And she was doing that, and she was living that, and she was showing that.
+It's kind of like she has become a little bit of a celebrity, in some little ways.
 But she was already doing this.
 It wasn't something that happened just because she died.

 YOUNG: Just because she died.
-In fact, many of the people that now - this young people and these fan forums who didn't feel appreciated anywhere else, who knows what might have happened to them if they hadn't had friends like her.
+In fact, many of the people that now - these young people in these fan forums, who didn't feel appreciated anywhere else, who knows what might have happened to them if they hadn't had friends like her.
 And they didn't know she was sick.

 YOUNG: Yeah.
-You heard lots of stories about the Internet and how scary it is, and you got teens.
+You hear lots of stories about the Internet and how scary it is, and you've got teens.
 And it's true, we have to be careful.
 But it's also - it's an avenue to community.

-EARL: Esther would introduce us.
-She's, dad, do you want to come in and talk to my friend Terrene(ph) here?
-She's online.
-I said, no, no, no. That's your thing.
-I want to know if she's a real person.
+WAYNE EARL: Esther would introduce us.
+She'd say, Dad, do you want to come in and talk to my friend Teryn here?
+She's on the line.
+I'd be no, no, no. That's your thing.
+I want to know, it's a real person?
 OK, good.

 YOUNG: Yeah.
 Well - but ultimately, it's about cancer.
-I mean, she, you know, she has all of these that distracts her, that gets her to feel like she's outside of that room.
-But ultimately, it's about cancer, and she blogs about that too.
+I mean, she, you know, she has all of this that distracts her, that gets her to feel like she's outside of that room.
+But ultimately, it's about cancer, and she blogs about that, too.
 Let's listen to another YouTube video of Esther Earl.

 (SOUNDBITE OF YOUTUBE VIDEO)

-EARL: I feel bored.
-I feel so many of my feelings, but they're so many that I just can't even find them.
+ESTHER EARL: I feel bored.
+I feel so many more feelings, but there are so many that I just can't even find them.
 I feel slightly overwhelmed by that, that I can't even figure out what all my feelings are.
-And I feel sad about things that had happened in my life.
+And I feel sad about things that have happened in my life.
 And I feel happy that I'm still alive, but I feel kind of ashamed that I'm not doing that much with my life.

 YOUNG: This must be hard.

-EARL: There's lots of things that are hard.
-After Esther left us, I couldn't go into makeup aisles for a long time because she was known for her crazy eyeshadow and never walked out of a store without buying her something.
+LORI EARL: There's lots of things that are hard.
+After Esther left us, I couldn't go into makeup aisles for a long time because she was known for her crazy eyeshadow, and never walked out of a store without buying her something.

-YOUNG: But to this point that she felt that she was fooling people, like she was getting this fame and all this people were loving her.
-But, you know, I'm fooling you all - because this is from that passage - I'm not this perfect person.
+YOUNG: But to this point that she felt that she was fooling people, like she was getting this fame and all these people were loving her; but, you know, I'm fooling you all because - this is from that same passage - I'm not this perfect person.

-EARL: She was pretty amazing, but she was just a real person.
-That's what she was saying, hey, I'm just like you.
+WAYNE EARL: She was pretty amazing, but she was just a real person.
+That's what she was saying; hey, I'm just like you.